College Factual by our College Data Analytics Team

 $31,077 Median Starting Salary

-Located in the large city of Brooklyn, Brooklyn College is a public college with a large student population.
-A Best Colleges rank of #511 out of 2,217 schools nationwide means Brooklyn College is a great college overall.
+Located in the city of Brooklyn, Brooklyn College is a public college with a fairly large student population.
+A Best Colleges rank of #511 out of 2,217 colleges nationwide means Brooklyn College is a great college overall.

-There were roughly 32 journalism students who graduated with this degree at Brooklyn College in the most recent data year.
-Soon after graduating, journalism degree recipients typically make about $31,077 at the beginning of their careers.
+There were approximately 29 journalism students who graduated with this degree at Brooklyn College in the most recent data year.
+Soon after graduation, journalism degree recipients typically earn an average of $31,077 in the first five years of their career.

 More information about a degree in journalism from Brooklyn College